videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

   };

   useEffect(() => {
-    //We will first load the token and generate a meeting id and pass it to the Meeting Provider
+    //Load the token and generate a meeting id and pass it to the Meeting Provider
     //highlight-next-line
     fetchMeetingIdAndToken();
   }, []);